Choosing the Right Index: A Guide to PostgreSQL Index Types

 1. B-Tree Indexes

-B-Tree (Balanced Tree) is PostgreSQL's default and most versatile index type.
-It is suitable for a wide range of comparison operators, including =, <, >, <=, >=, and <=> (distance operator for geometric types).
-B-Tree indexes are excellent for queries that involve equality checks, range scans, and sorting.
+B-tree is PostgreSQL's default and most versatile index type.
+It is suitable for common comparison operators, including =, <, >, <=, and >=.
+B-tree indexes are excellent for equality checks, range scans, sorting, unique constraints, and primary keys.

 How it works: A B-Tree index stores data in a sorted tree structure.
 Each node in the tree contains keys and pointers to child nodes.
 This structure ensures that searching, inserting, and deleting data are efficient, typically with logarithmic time complexity.